Routing

 **How can I add a new page with a menu item?**

-You can use the below explanation to add/remove menu routes and their menu items.
+You can use the explanation below to add/remove menu routes and their menu items.

-Add a New menu/route in the main layout
+### Add a New menu/route in the main layout

 ...

-const SamplePage = Loadable(lazy(() => import('views/sample-page')));
+const DashboardDefault = Loadable(lazy(() => import('pages/dashboard/default')));

 // import new view and save it in constant. for e.g